Good Luck (band)

+However in 2024, they reformed and in 2025 they announced their third studio album, Big Dreams, Mister.

 History

 Formation

 The band grew out of the folk-punk scene in Bloomington, IN.
 The band discovered their name on the front steps of a fraternity house in Bloomington, from the phrase 'Good Luck Riders,' in reference to the Little 500, an annual bike race at Indiana University.
 Band member Ginger Alford has described the name as giving off "a good clear message.”

-According to writer David Anthony at The A.V.
+According to writer David Anthony of The A.V.
 Club, the Good Luck developed a different sound than many other folk-punk bands in the area:"While many Bloomington bands were excelling in acoustic guitars and ramshackle recordings, Good Luck felt like a maturation of that movement, bringing in a technical ability that superseded its peers but didn’t take away from its ability to make fans feel at home in its songs."

 Into Lake Griffy (2008)

 The first work done together by the group resulted in their inaugural album, Into Lake Griffy in 2008.
 The album was recorded between February and April 2008 at Russian Recording in Nashville, IN.
 The album was recorded, engineered, and mixed by Mike Bridavsky, the owner of celebrity cat Lil Bub.
-It was self-released on May 18, 2008 by the band online and as a CD.
+It was self-released on May 18, 2008, by the band online and as a CD.
 On March 8, 2009, No Idea Records released a digital and LP version of the album.